-In case it's escaped your notice today is World Gin Day - a rather bizarre notion but then every food and drink seems to have its own day these days.
+In case it's escaped your notice today is International Gin and Tonic Day - a rather bizarre notion but then every food and drink seems to have its own day these days.
 However it does provide an excuse to re-run this article on how to make the perfect gin and tonic, under the guidance of the great Salvatore Calabrese:

 Heston Blumenthal’s Jubilee picnic hamper was unveiled yesterday - to be served at Buckingham Palace before an open-air concert on June 4th.
 The picnic is being funded by Waitrose who must be pleased as punch to have the Palace’s endorsement in this video.
 The guests will also apparently be given vouchers for a glass of Moët or a bottle of Cobra beer (the other sponsors of the event).